ldi-github/shirates-core/doc/markdown/in_action/creating_screen_nickname_file/using_appium_inspector.md

 # Using Appium Inspector

-When you create screen nickname files, use **Appium Inspector** for inspecting element information.
+When you want to create screen nickname files, use **Appium Inspector** for inspecting element information.

 ## Install